alva-seal/discord.koplugin/README.md

 # Telegram Highlights Plugin for KOReader

-Send book highlights from KOReader to a Telegram bot [@bookshotsbot](https://t.me/bookshotsbot) with ease.
+Send book highlights and screenshots from KOReader to a Telegram bot [@bookshotsbot](https://t.me/bookshotsbot) with ease.
 Select text or use existing highlights, then send or save-and-send to the bot.

 ## Features

 - Send selected text or existing highlights to @bookshotsbot.
-- **Send to Bot**: Sends text and clears selection.
+- **Send to Bot**: Sends text with image quote.
-- **Save & Send**: Saves highlight, sends to bot, keeps selection.
+- **Save & Send**: Saves the highlight and sends image quote.
+- **Upload all your bookmarks of a book to cloud**
+  - Bulk Send all your bookmarks at once
+  - Delete duplicates on the miniapp with one click
+  - Send bookmarks individually
+- **Auto turn on and turn off wifi after sending (might not work on android based e-readers)**
+  - Toggle this feature in the plugins setting page
+- **Send Screenshots to Bot**

 ## What You Need